lcts/spincounting/README.md

 `git clone http://github.com/lcts/spincounting --branch develop`

 ### Installation & first steps
-Extract the downloaded archive to any location on your computer, and add that location to your MatLab search path.
+Add the spincounting folder to your MatLab search path.
 The toolbox is invoked by typing 'spincounting' on the MatLab command line.
-Documentation can be found in the README file and in the functions themselves.

 ### Support or Contact
 Having trouble?
 Questions?
 Requests?
 Contact me and I’ll try to help you sort it out.